ROLES IN FINANCIAL ADVICE

 ASSOCIATE PLANNER OR JUNIOR FINANCIAL PLANNER

 An Associate Financial Planner provides support to senior financial planners by preparing financial plans, conducting research, and liaising with clients.
-This role is ideal for those aiming to become fully qualified financial planners while benefiting from the mentorship from more experienced professionals.
+This role is ideal for those aiming to become fully qualified financial planners while benefiting from the mentorship of more experienced professionals.

 Degree qualified (Financial Planning)